 Show the magnitude of the impact you can make by including key metrics and achievements that you can translate to your new employer’s reality.

 Are you aiming high and need to write an entry-level CV for an art director job?
+No sweat.

 Junior Art Director CV Objective—Example